JustinMShea/ExpectedReturns/README.md

 * Get familiar with sections of the text above
 * Work with the GSoC mentor(s) to lay out the script for each section
 * Gather data related to the project, which your GSoC mentors can access.
-* Document, compress, and save public data used in the text from [Kenneth French’s](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html), [Robert Shiller’s](http://www.econ.yale.edu/�shiller/data.htm), and [AQR's websites](https://www.aqr.com/Insights/Datasets)
+* Write `R` scripts to gather, format, and save public data used in the text from [Kenneth French’s](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html), [Robert Shiller’s](http://www.econ.yale.edu/�shiller/data.htm), and [AQR's websites](https://www.aqr.com/Insights/Datasets)
 * Reproduce key sections using existing `R` packages & write custom functions where needed
 * Organize your work as an `R` package, in collaboration with Mentors
-* Complete minimal function documentation using roxygen2
+* Complete minimal function and data documentation using roxygen2
 * Create short vignettes using `R` markdown to share your code and findings.

 The project will be developed on https://github.com.
 In order to efficiently manage